When it comes to fast and easy painting with great coverage, nothing beats a good paint sprayer.

 1. Best overall: Graco Magnum X5 Stand Airless Paint Sprayer

-Airless sprayers are great for big projects that need a lot of paint in a short amount of time, but they require careful cleaning after each use to make sure they last.
+Airless sprayers are great for big projects that need a lot of paint in a short time, but they require careful cleaning after each use to ensure they last.
 Graco’s Magnum X5 delivers on power while making cleanup a cinch.
-Its paint pump can be hooked up to a garden hose to make flushing leftover paint easy.
+Its paint pump can be hooked up to a garden hose, making flushing leftover paint easy.

-This model supports tip sizes up to 0.015 inches, which lets it handle most materials with ease, and some thicker latex paints with proper thinning.
+This model supports tip sizes up to 0.015 inches, which lets it easily handle most materials and some thicker latex paints with proper thinning.
 It can also pull directly from paint buckets from one to five gallons in size, allowing you to work uninterrupted for long periods of time.
-Hose lengths of up to 75 feet are allowed, which helps for wide area projects.
+Hose lengths of up to 75 feet are allowed, which helps for wide-area projects.

 Despite its power, the X5 is not optimized for very large exterior projects because its maximum tip size sprays at a lower rate than larger models.
 It’s also quite heavy at 20 pounds, making it inconvenient to move around when painting for long periods of time.
 Even so, the X5 is a solid choice for DIYers who expect to use it several times a year.